graigjanssen/algoSpace/README.md

 Stacks are a pile of plates, Queues are people in line.
 Both are narrowly applicable but when they're the right tool for the job, they're great.
 An array doesn't make for a great Queue implementation because dequeueing requires unshifting, which is O(n).

+## Trees

+A branching, "vertical" data structure with the DOM as a chief example.

+### Binary

+A tree where a node can have zero, one or two child nodes.
+Every child node has only one parent.

+***Perfect***: Every parent node has two children.
+This leads to certain conditions that can help with writing algorithms that deal with this structure.
+Each level of the tree will have double the nodes of the level above.
+And the bottom level will have the total number of nodes above plus one.
+For example, a three level perfect binary tree will have four nodes on the bottom, with two above that and one above that - 4 = (2 + 1) + 1.